CVE-2017-17995

 01 // Technical Summary

-Biometric Shift Employee Management System suffers from a critical Cross-Site Scripting (XSS) vulnerability, allowing attackers to inject malicious JavaScript code into the application.
-This could lead to account compromise, data theft, and complete system takeover by manipulating user sessions and browser behavior.
+Biometric Shift Employee Management System is vulnerable to Cross-Site Scripting (XSS), allowing attackers to inject malicious code into the application.
+This vulnerability, exploitable through the Last_Name parameter in an index.php?user=ajax request, could lead to account compromise, data theft, or system takeover.
+Successful exploitation can compromise user sessions and potentially the entire system.

 02 // Vulnerability Mechanism